ghc-proposals/ghc-proposals/proposals/0000-type-indexed-typeable.rst

 Here we propose a reimagining of the ``Typeable`` mechanism, adding indexing the ``TypeRep`` type with the represented type.
-This additional type information enables the type system to provde the soundness of many uses of ``Typeable``, allowing many currently unsafe programs to be written in a completely type-safe manner.
+This additional type information enables the type system to provide the soundness of many uses of ``Typeable``, allowing many currently unsafe programs to be written in a completely type-safe manner.